|

 Terrestrial animals- giant tortoise, land iguanas, sea birds, etc.

-Kona Coast of the Big Island,
+USA Kona Coast of the Big Island,

 Pantropical spotted dolphins) above and below water, fishes, blue marlin, manta